6.1. Thermodynamics¶

 The speed of sound:

-where is the density and is the specific volume.
-The isothermal speed of sound:
+where is the density and

 The adiabatic bulk modulus: